 individual stories and acts set the larger scene of society.

 Another thought has crossed my mind.
 What if my assumptions about this black man trying to make me comfortable while passing on a trail was not his biggest priority at all in that moment?
 What if being seen as a man was his priority, what if he was transgender and black and in the wilderness alone?
 Humans are complex.
-So, on second thought I think being aware of differences is worthwhile; differences are to be celebrated and respected.
+On second thought, I think being aware of differences is worthwhile, differences are to be celebrated and respected.
 We need to remember how alike we really are, too, as a species.
 How similar am I as a white heterosexual female to a black transsexual fluid man (for example)?
-I’ll bet while very different we have much more in common as human, like: if our basic needs are being met, the need to be loved for being truly ourselves- acceptance, grievences from loss, a common goal regarding our planet, and so forth… Be compassionate.
+I’ll bet while very different we have much more in common as human, like: if our basic needs are being met, the need to be loved for being truly ourselves- acceptance, grievances from loss, a common goal regarding our planet, and so forth… Be compassionate.
 Always.